 This course provides an introduction to the processes and products of different eruption styles, contrasts in scale and structure of volcanoes, identification of key volcanic facies associations and interpretation of facies variations.
 Mineralisation and alteration processes related to hydrothermal systems in subaerial and submarine volcanic environments and implications for mineral exploration are included.
 This course is a field based unit with trips to the North Island of New Zealand to examine modern volcanic systems and a trip to the West Coast of Tasmania to examine the well mineralised and altered, Cambrian Mt Read Volcanics.

-For More Details: Download most recent flyer (PDF 751KB)
+For More Details: Download most recent flyer (PDF 2.3MB)

-For more details: Download most recent flyer (PDF 2MB)
+For More Details: Download most recent flyer (PDF 474KB)

 * new unit codes to be used by UTAS students enrolled in S7W (students admitted after April 2014) and all cross-institutional students from 2015 onwards.
 S7R students should enrol using the original unit codes (KEA701 - KEA706).